makersacademy/chitter-challenge/README.md

 ## Personal LO

 - I wanted to connect js, css to views.
-- I wanted to make better use of partials.
+- I wanted to make better use of partials by having a partial navigation bar.
 - I wanted to understand Datamapper
 - readable code
 - single responsibility code